 c) Allow overriding HTTP method: Since some proxies only support GET and POST methods, you need to let your RESTful API override the HTTP method.
 For doing so, employ the custom HTTP Header X-HTTP-Method-Override.

-d) Evaluate the APIs and infrastructure: In the current time, real-time analysis is possible to get, but what if API server is suspected to have memory leaks, draining CPU or other such issues?
+d) Evaluate the APIs and infrastructure: In the current time, real-time analysis is possible to get, but what if the API server is suspected to have memory leaks, draining CPU or other such issues?
 To consider such situations, you can’t keep a developer at duty.
 However, you can perform this easily via using numerous tools available in the market, like AWS cloudwatch.

 FREQUENTLY ASKED QUESTIONS ABOUT API DEVELOPMENT